AjayDextrous/easy-sms/README.md

 # easy-sms
-A better alternnative to your system messaging app
+A better alternative to your system messaging app